Mouhamadou Gueye: Capital City Go-Go (2024–2025)

 After joining the Charlotte Hornets for the 2024 NBA Summer League, Gueye signed with the Washington Wizards on October 13, 2024.
 However, he was waived six days later and on October 28, he joined the Capital City Go-Go.

+Windy City / Chicago Bulls (2025–2026)

 On September 10, 2025, Gueye signed an Exhibit 10 contract with the Chicago Bulls.
 He was waived prior to the start of the regular season on October 13.

+Gueye played for the Windy City Bulls for the 2025–26 NBA G League season, averaging 15.9 points, 7.4 rebounds, and 2.1 assists.

+On April 9, 2026, Gueye signed a contract with the Chicago Bulls for the remainder of the season.
+He scored 11 points in the season finale against the Dallas Mavericks.

+Valencia Basket (2026–present)

+On July 10, 2026, Gueye was traded to the Charlotte Hornets in a four-team trade that also involved Julius Randle being acquired by the Brooklyn Nets and Nic Claxton being acquired by the Chicago Bulls, but was waived shortly after.

+On July 23, 2026, Gueye signed with Valencia Basket of the Spanish Liga ACB and the EuroLeague.